Louise Noun: Iowa Women's Archives

 Louise Noun and Mary Louise Smith, the former chair of the Republican National Committee, worked together to found the Iowa Women's Archives at the University of Iowa Main Library.
 The idea was conceived by Noun in the 1960s while researching Strong-Minded Women: The Emergence of the Woman-Suffrage Movement in Iowa.
 To fund the archives, Noun sold Frida Kahlo's 1947 painting "Self-Portrait with Loose Hair" at Christie's New York for 1.65 million dollars.
 The sale set a record for the most expensive work by a Latin American artist ever sold at auction.
 The painting was originally purchased by Noun for $85,000 in 1983.
 The University of Iowa Foundation undertook fundraising to contribute half a million dollars for the archives, which opened in 1992.
 The Louise Noun-Mary Louise Smith Iowa Women's Archives is open to the public and currently contains over 1100 manuscript collections of personal papers and records which record women's history in Iowa and other communities.

 Louise Noun Library

-The Louise Noun Library is scheduled to open in March 2017 at Des Moines' Young Women's Resource Center.
+The Louise Noun Library opened in March 2017 at Des Moines' Young Women's Resource Center.

 Death

-Noun died on August 23, 2002 in Des Moines, Iowa.
+Noun died on August 23, 2002, in Des Moines, Iowa.
 With declining health, Noun committed suicide by drug overdose, leaving behind a note denouncing the illegality of assisted suicide, which she termed her "final project" in her suicide note.
 This was in keeping with her personality and beliefs, friends said.

 "It has kicked off a debate about the importance of people being able to control their own lives, something that was always important to her," said Gil Cranberg, who served with Ms. Noun on the national board of the American Civil Liberties Union in the 1970s.

 She was preceded in death by her daughter, who died one day earlier from complications related to brain cancer.
 Her grandson Jason is her only immediate survivor.